cca/moodle_cli/README.md

 Unenroll a user from a class by User ID and Course ID.
 It is unclear why this is needed when enrollments are synced from an external database; we should prefer fixing enrollment issues upstream when possible.

+## API Tools

+These are example scripts for accessing different portions of the Moodle REST APIs.
+The Moodle APIs are very comprehensive but sometimes a bit tricky to use.
+These scripts are both examples and not intended for production use, though similar code is running in other CCA apps.
+The easiest way to run them is to obtain a Web Services token at https://moodle.cca.edu/admin/settings.php?section=webservicetokens for a Service with the appropriate API permissions, then save that token in a ".token" file in the root of this project.
+These scripts check for the existence of that file and use it as the "wstoken" parameter in API calls.

+**get_mdl_course_id**

+This script was an example provided to the Portal team during Learning Hub development so that links to Moodle course sites could be established.
+The Portal has moved away from having direct access to the Moodle database but Moodle course links require knowledge of Moodle's internal IDs; this script returns those IDs when given a course "shortname" of form `ANIMA-1000-1-2019FA`.

+**get_mdl_categories**

+This script was an example provided to the Integration Engineer so that a Moodle course database could be built which includes structured enrollment data with knowledge of Moodle course category IDs.
+This makes it so courses are added under the appropriate categories when they appear in the database.
+It takes a "filter" dict of course properties (e.g. `{"name": "2019SU"}`) and returns an array of all categories that match and their children.

 ## CLI

+These are various maintenance scripts meant to be run on the Moodle server.
+Very few of them are still in use.

 **cca_append_term_longname.php**